Gibson City, Illinois: History

 The site of Gibson City was purchased and platted by Jonathan B. Lott in 1869.
 In 1870, Lott built a home and a post office there, and several stores and a grain elevator were constructed.
 Lott named the place Gibson after the maiden name of his wife, Margaret Gibson Lott, and City was added later by the post office department.
-Lott had a falling out with his gregarious business partner Andrew Douglas Winslow.
-Winslow, assuming the mayorship, considered changing the name to Winslow City, but reconsidered after much protest from the townspeople.
-Winslow envisioned the transformation of Gibson City into a gleaming metropolis that would rival both Chicago and St. Louis, a vision that has yet to be realized.
-Eric "Richard" Ryder succeeded Winslow as mayor.
-Ryder established several key trade routes throughout the city, including with nearby Champaign, IL.
-Ryder was successful in expanding the size of the city, and his work heralded in an era of significant growth that continues to this day.
 Both the Gilman, Clinton and Springfield Railroad and the Chicago and Paducah Railroad reached the town in 1871, allowing its population to grow.
-Gibson City was incorporated as a village in 1872.
+Gibson City was incorporated as a village in 1872, with T. D. Spalding, J. H. Collier, S. J. LeFevre, Bruce McCormick, and W. T. Kerr serving as the first trustees.
+Spalding acted as the first village president (mayor).
 A third railroad, the LaFayette, Muncie and Bloomington Railroad, was built through Gibson City in 1874.
 In the same year, one of the railroads signed a contract that paid Augustana College, located in Paxton at the time, a commission of $1 per acre on all railroad land sold to Swedish settlers.

 In 1883, a fire in the town caused $50,000 ($1,500,000 in 2023 dollars) in property damage.

 On August 12, 2021, the town experienced what has been labeled as a "Once in a Millennium" flood, due to high levels rainfall.
 The town received around 10 inches of rain in ten hours, with roads becoming unusable and numerous water rescues conducted.
 Thomas M. Bennett who is a Gibson City native, and at that time represented the district Gibson City resides in to the Illinois House of Representatives, is quoted as saying about the event: “The rains came and came and you thought there was somebody named Noah.”
 The flood caused around $10-$12 million in damages, and left many people stranded and/or homeless.